1. Basic configuration

 The complete configuration of the backups, including the encryption keys will be synchronised between the cluster nodes.
 The cluster nodes run the backups separately, and likewise save separate directories for their backups on the backup target.

 The active cluster node backs up the complete appliance including the data from the data file system and from the monitoring site.
 The inactive cluster node saves only its local appliance configuration.

-Thus, when restoring a backup, only an active cluster node’s backup can restore the monitoring instances.
+Thus, when restoring a backup, only an active cluster node’s backup can restore the monitoring sites.